yimi97/finma/README.md

 #### Cross-validation

-For financial time-series data, which is serially correlated, the training set contains information that appears in the testing set.
+For financial time series data, which is serially correlated, the training set contains information that appears in the testing set.
 This is known as leakage.
 To prevent leakage, data scientists can use a combination of purging and embargo.